The Nolan principles

 Still relevant

-Despite almost universal agreement with the sentiment behind the principles, there have always been challenges associated with their implementation – with some sectors embracing and applying them better than others.
+Despite almost universal agreement with the sentiment behind the principles, there have always been challenges associated with their implementation, with some sectors embracing and applying them better than others.
 The NHS has always been particularly alert in applying the principles, in commissioning decisions, for example.

-The current chairman of the Committee on Standards in Public Life, Lord Jonathan Evans, marked the 25th anniversary of the Nolan Principles in 2019 with a thoughtful blog post, in which he wrote: “While organisations from local councils to NHS trusts and schools have published codes of conduct, the Committee’s reports in recent years have frequently identified weaknesses in scrutiny and insufficient education in organisations about the expected standards of behaviour.
+Former chair of the Committee on Standards in Public Life, Lord Jonathan Evans, marked the 25th anniversary of the Nolan Principles in 2019 with a thoughtful blog post, in which he wrote: “While organisations from local councils to NHS trusts and schools have published codes of conduct, the Committee’s reports in recent years have frequently identified weaknesses in scrutiny and insufficient education in organisations about the expected standards of behaviour.
 Good conduct is just as much about organisational culture as it is about formal rules and structures.
 Building and maintaining a strong ethical culture requires constant vigilance.”

 At GGI, we have adopted the simple approach developed by Baroness Rennie Fritchie[2] to managing, for example, conflict of interests: